commercetools/nodejs/docs/sdk/api/typescriptSdk.md

 #### Note:

-The `arbortController` property is deprecated, use the `getAbortController` property instead.
+The `abortController` property is deprecated, use the `getAbortController` property instead.

 #### Retrying requests

-This modules have a retrying ability incase of network failures or 503 response errors.
+This modules have a retrying ability in case of network failures or 503 response errors.
 To enable this behavior, pass the `enableRetry` flag in the options and also set the maximum number of retries (`maxRetries`) and amount in milliseconds to wait before retrying a request (`retryDelay`).

-The repeater implements an `exponential` delay, meaning the wait time is not constant and it grows on every retry.
+The repeater implements an `exponential` delay, meaning the wait time is not constant, and it grows on every retry.

 #### retryConfig